Carine-Ashimwe/EasyHealth/README.md

 👉 **Complete Responsiveness**: The application works seamlessly on all device types and screen sizes.

 👉 **File Upload Using Appwrite Storage**: Users can upload and store files securely within the app using Appwrite storage services.

-👉 **Manage and Track Application Performance Using Sentry**: The application uses Sentry to monitor and track its performance and detect any errors.

 and many more, including code architecture and reusability